 Which one is right for you depends hugely on what you want to do with it.
 Do you mainly want a laptop on which to do regular work but can also shapeshift into a tablet for the odd task?
 Or do you want a tablet which you can also do a bit of typing on when the need arises?

 Lenovo's Yoga range is possibly the best known convertible laptop and has been the inspiration for many rivals.
-Microsoft Surface Book is also laptop first, but still has a removable screen so has a more advanced hybrid system.
+Microsoft Surface Book is also laptop first but still has a removable screen so has a more advanced hybrid system.

 Meanwhile, a convertible tablet (below) is more like a regular tablet but either has a keyboard which attaches magnetically or a fancy case which creates a laptop-like experience.
 The keyboard may connect over Bluetooth in some cases.